reduce operator

 Threshold real A value between 0 and 1 that determines the minimum fraction of rows required to match the grouping criteria in order to trigger a reduction operation.
 The default value is 0.1.

+The threshold parameter determines the minimum level of similarity required for values to be grouped together.
+With a smaller threshold value (closer to 0), more similar values are grouped together, resulting in fewer but more similar groups.
+A larger threshold value (closer to 1) requires less similarity, resulting in more groups that are less similar.
 We recommend setting a small threshold value for large inputs.
-With a smaller threshold value, more similar values are grouped together, resulting in fewer but more similar groups.
-A larger threshold value requires less similarity, resulting in more groups that are less similar.
 See Examples.

 Characters string A list of characters that separate between terms.
 The default is every non-ascii numeric character.
-For examples, see Behavior of Characters parameter.
+For examples, see Examples.

 ReduceKind string The only valid value is source.
 If source is specified, the operator appends the Pattern column to the existing rows in the table instead of aggregating by Pattern.